Herbert Newton Casson: Life and work

 Casson married Lydia Kingsmill Commander just before moving to New York and starting work at New York Evening Journal with Arthur Brisbane under William Randolph Hearst in 1901.
 He then worked for the New York World, a paper run by Joseph Pulitzer, until 1902.
 During his career as a journalist, Casson interviewed the likes of then presidents Grover Cleveland, Benjamin Harrison, Theodore Roosevelt, and Woodrow Wilson, and Guglielmo Marconi, Nikola Tesla, Thomas Edison, and Alexander Graham Bell.
 Casson then joined Frank A. Munsey from 1905 until 1907 as a special writer resulting in Casson's first book, The Romance of Steel: The Story of a Thousand Millionaires, published in 1907.
 It detailed the rise of the American steel industry during the late 19th century.
 Casson also met the Wright Brothers and wrote the notable article, "At Last We Can Fly".

-In 1908, Casson was invited by efficiency experts Harrington Emerson and Frederick W. Taylor to become an associate in the movement.
+In 1908, Casson was invited by efficiency experts Harrington Emerson and Frederick Winslow Taylor to become an associate in the movement.
 He also freelanced for American Magazine in 1909.
 Casson then wrote History of the Telephone in 1910.
 From the preface: "Thirty-five short years, and presto! the newborn art of telephony is fullgrown.
 Three million telephones are now scattered abroad in foreign countries, and seven millions are massed here, in the land of its birth."
-In 1911, Casson partnered with H. K. McCann and organized the famous advertising company selling, out in 1914.
+In 1911, Casson partnered with H. K. McCann and organized the famous advertising company, selling out in 1914.

 Casson retired in 1914 and moved his family to England.
 During World War I, Casson gave lectures on the management of factories.
 He founded the journal Efficiency, which he both published and wrote, in 1915.
 Casson continued to write and publish until 1950, when he went on a lecturing tour to Australia, New Zealand and Fiji.
 Casson wrote 168 books on business success.
 He died at home in Norwood, Surrey, on September 4, 1951, shortly after returning.

+Private life

+At the Ruskin Colony, he met Lydia Kingsmill Commander.
+They were married in two ceremonies: on March 5, 1899 and on May 4, 1899.
+After the second marriage ceremony, they told the press that Lydia would not take Herbert's name — a decision regarded as unusual at the time.
+They separated around 1915.